Karmak23/licorn/docs/configuration.rst

 .. glossary::

 	backup.interval
 		Defines the interval of system backups, in seconds (default: ``3600`` = one hour).
 Backups are incremental and don't take much space.
-This directive defines the default interval for all backup :ref:`extensions <extensions/index>`, but some can have dedicated parameters.
+This directive defines the default interval for all backup :ref:`extensions`, but some can have dedicated parameters.

 Other directives